harishgobugari/SSEETL/README.md

 - Conducting thorough testing to validate functionality before moving to different environments.

 - Implementing approvals and ensuring code reviews are conducted before promoting changes from development to UAT and production environments.

+### Running the project

+- Install required packages from requirements.txt file using pip install -r requirements.txt

+- Run the main.py file in etlscripts folder and pass file_path of output folder in your device